 Provided a craft survives its Structural Integrity Check, excess damage may also inflict systems damage upon it, reducing one or more of its capabilities; injuries to crewmembers (including PCs) are considered part of systems damage.
 For every 5% of Core Damage it sustains, the craft is inflicted with one instance of systems damage.
 When an instance of systems damage is indicated, 1d10 is rolled; the result determines which system takes the damage:

-- 0: Shields Shield damage affects the craft's shield emitters.
+0: Shields - Shield damage affects the craft's shield emitters.
 If the Shields malfunction, they will no longer regenerate.
-Shield damage has no effect on a craft's current or maximum SHP, only its recharge rate. - 1: Guns Gun damage determines whether or not the vehicle can fire any Gun weaponry.
-If the vehicle has no Guns, it cannot take Gun Damage.
-Malfunctioning Guns cannot fire.
+Shield damage has no effect on a craft's current or maximum SHP, only its recharge rate.